2011-2012 Code of Student Conduct

 In general, notification of parents or legal guardians for a violation of federal, state, or local law or University policy may happen given the following circumstances:

-- The student receives treatment at a medical facility for a serious or life-threatening injury.
+1. The Student receives treatment at a medical facility for a serious or life-threatening injury.

-- The student has threatened or caused harm to self or others.
+2. The Student has threatened or caused harm to self or others.

-- The student has been found responsible or accepted responsibility for a conduct violation and part of the outcome includes parental notification, housing reassignment, housing contract cancellation, disciplinary probation, deferred suspension, interim suspension, suspension, or expulsion.
+3. The Student has been found responsible or accepted responsibility for a conduct violation and part of the outcome includes parental notification, housing reassignment, housing contract cancellation, disciplinary probation, deferred suspension, interim suspension, suspension, or expulsion.

-- The University is notified by police that a student was arrested or taken into custody.
+4. The University is notified by police that a Student was arrested or taken into custody.

-- The information regarding the student is needed in connection with an emergency to protect the health or safety of the student or other individuals.
+5. The information regarding the Student is needed in connection with an emergency to protect the health or safety of the Student or other individuals.

-- The student and/or a student's guest is 17 years of age or younger and alleged to have violated any federal, state or local law, or any rule or policy of the institution.
+6. The Student and/or a Student's guest is 17 years of age or younger and alleged to have violated any federal, state or local law, or any rule or policy of the institution.

 The University retains the right in its discretion to notify parents of any conduct or behavioral matter.

-2.17.2 The Code of Student Conduct shall be reviewed every year under the Direction of the Director of Student Conduct.
+2.18.2 The Code of Student Conduct shall be reviewed every year under the Direction of the Director of Student Conduct, or designee.